Suicide Squad: Kill the Justice League: Setting and characters

-Other characters featured are Kamo/Chondrakha (Andrew Morgado), a shark god who is King Shark's father; Taki Matsuda (Anne Yatco), an A.R.G.U.S. agent who assists agents at the firing range; Flynn Russell (Camrus Johnson), an A.R.G.U.S. guard who is knowledgeable about metahumans; Marcus Lo (Daisuke Tsuji), an A.R.G.U.S. guard who guarded Toyman; Sydney Happersen (Dave B. Mitchell), a LexCorp scientist who was Lex Luthor's assistant; Jack Ryder (James Horan), a well known reporter in Gotham City who helped to create "The Batman Experience"; and Tianna Cortez (Krizia Bajos), an A.R.G.U.S. guard who stands guard outside of Gizmo's garage.
+Other characters featured in the game are Kamo / Chondrakha (Andrew Morgado), a shark god who is King Shark's father; A.R.G.U.S. agents Taki Matsuda (Anne Yatco), Flynn Russell (Camrus Johnson), Marcus Lo (Daisuke Tsuji), and Tianna Cortez (Krizia Bajos); Sydney Happersen (Dave B. Mitchell), a LexCorp scientist who was Lex Luthor's assistant; and Jack Ryder (James Horan), a famous Gotham City reporter who helped to create "The Batman Experience".

-Post-launch seasons feature the additions of four playable Squad members: the Joker (J. P. Karliak), an alternate reality version of Batman's deceased arch-nemesis; Dr. Victoria Frias / Mrs. Freeze (Erika Ishii), an alternate reality version of Dr. Victor Fries / Mr. Freeze; Zoe Lawton / Lawless (Marley Soleil), Deadshot's daughter who has taken on a master thief persona in his absence; and Slade Wilson / Deathstroke (Glenn Wrage), a formidable assassin working for A.R.G.U.S.
+Post-launch seasons feature the additions of four playable Squad members: the Joker (J. P. Karliak), a multiversal variant of Batman's deceased arch-nemesis; Dr. Victoria Frias / Mrs. Freeze (Erika Ishii), a multiversal variant of Dr. Victor Fries / Mr. Freeze; Zoe Lawton / Lawless (Marley Soleil), Deadshot's daughter who has taken on a master thief persona in his absence; and Slade Wilson / Deathstroke (Glenn Wrage), a formidable assassin working for A.R.G.U.S.

 Plot

 Arkham Asylum inmates Deadshot, Captain Boomerang, Harley Quinn, and Belle Reve prisoner King Shark are freed from captivity by A.R.G.U.S. director Amanda Waller and are forced to join her Task Force X, the "Suicide Squad".
 After miniature bombs are injected into their heads, Waller sends the squad into Metropolis which is under attack by Brainiac.
-When they raid the Hall of Justice, a brainwashed Green Lantern attacks them and explains that Brainiac plans to terraform Earth.
+When they raid the Hall of Justice, a brainwashed Green Lantern attacks them and explains that Brainiac plans to xenoform Earth.
 The Flash intervenes to rescue the squad but is gravely wounded and captured by a brainwashed Batman.
 The squad retreats to the Hall of Justice and encounters Wonder Woman, the only other member of the Justice League who was not brainwashed.
 She refuses to work with them as Waller orders the squad to kill the Justice League and end their threat.

 Waller has the squad scour Metropolis for weapons and technology that can be used against the Justice League, as well as forcibly recruiting other villains into their ranks.
 They attempt to apprehend Lex Luthor to obtain his knowledge, but he is killed by a now-brainwashed Flash; the squad narrowly escape thanks to Wonder Woman's intervention.
 She subdues the Flash to find a way to stop Brainiac, with him replying that the only way is to kill her friends.
 The squad is supplied with anti-Speed Force technology, which they use to kill the Flash.
 Green Lantern arrives and forces the squad to flee through one of Brainiac's portals.
 The squad finds themselves transported to Earth-2, an alternate Earth that has already been destroyed by Brainiac.
 They meet an alternate version of Luthor, nicknamed Lex-2, who reveals that he had been collaborating with his Earth-1 counterpart to prepare for Brainiac's invasion.